 Picture Module: Building Responsive Images in Drupal 7

 In 2017, 77% of Americans own a smartphone, a phenomenal increase from just 35% in 2011 (source: Pew Research Center Mobile Fact Sheet).
 And we are not just talking about a single screen size here!
-There are a multitude of screen sizes to consider from different versions of iPhones, android.
-And outside of smartphones, you probably want to consider iPads, tablets, desktops, tvs, to name a few.
+There is a multitude of screen sizes to consider from different versions of iPhones, android.
+And outside of smartphones, you probably want to consider iPads, tablets, desktops, TVs, to name a few.

 And with the abundance of screen sizes to consider comes a challenge among others -- responsive images, providing an image that looks good all throughout different screen sizes.

 This blog post will walk you through an easy and detailed process of making your images responsive using two Drupal modules: Picture and Breakpoints.